haddadoz89/Pharmacy-Stock-Movement/README.md

 # 💊 Pharmacy Stock Movement

-A Node.js / Express / MongoDB app to manage pharmacy inventory and stock transactions with role-based access.
+A Node.js / Express / MongoDB app to manage pharmacy inventory and stock transactions with role-based access, import/export functionality, and reporting.

 ---

-##  Overview
+##  📖 Overview

 Pharmacy Stock Movement is designed for the Ministry of Health to:

-- Track medication catalog entries
+Track medication catalog entries

-- Record stock transactions per health center
+Record stock transactions per health center

-- Keep store balances updated automatically
+Automatically maintain store balances

+View stock movement history

-- Search for expiry dates
+Search and export expiry dates

+Manage users with roles and health center assignments

+Generate Excel reports

-- Import and export data with Excel
+Import and export data via Excel

-- Control access by user role
+Enforce strict role-based access

 ---

-##  User Stories
+##  👥 User Stories

-- As a user, I want to sign in and out to protect my account.
+- As a user, I want to sign in and out securely.

-- As a new user, I want to register with my role and health center.
-- As the Head of Pharmacy, I want to manage all health centers.
+- As Head of Pharmacy, I want to manage all health centers.

-- As the Head of Pharmacy, I want to add, edit, delete, and import medications.
+- As Head of Pharmacy, I want to add, edit, delete, and bulk-import medication catalog.

+- As Head of Pharmacy, I want to manage users and assign them health centers.

-- As a user (except Head), I want to add, edit, delete, and import transactions for my health center.
+- As Head of Pharmacy, I want to see and filter expiry dates for any health center.

-- As the Head of Pharmacy, I want to view all transactions.
+- As Head of Pharmacy, I want to generate Excel expiry and transaction reports for all centers.

-- As a Senior Pharmacy user, I want to see transactions in my region.
+- As a Senior Pharmacy user, I want to see and filter data for my entire region.

+- As Senior Pharmacy, I want to choose any health center in my region to view transactions.

-- As other users, I want to see transactions in my health center.
+- As regular pharmacy users, I want to see and manage transactions only for my assigned health center.

+- As any user, I want to add, edit, delete, and import stock transactions for my health center.

 - As a user, I want store balance to calculate automatically.

-- As a user, I want to search expiry dates between two dates.
+- As a user, I want to search expiry dates between two dates and see only available stock.

-- As a user, I want to export expiry date results to Excel.
+- As a user, I want to export expiry date search results to Excel.

+- As a user, I want to see and edit remarks on transactions.

+- As a user, I want the UI to be responsive, with loading indicators for large file imports.

 ---

-## Features
+## 🎯 Features

-- User authentication with roles
+✅ User authentication with roles
-- Medication catalog (add/edit/delete/import)
-- Stock transactions (add/edit/delete/import)
-- Automatic store balance
+✅ User management (by Head of Pharmacy)
+✅ Medication catalog management (add / edit / delete / import via Excel)
+✅ Stock transaction management (add / edit / delete / import via Excel)
-- Expiry date search and export to Excel
+✅ Expiry date search between two dates
-- Role-based access:
+✅ Filter expiry by health center or region (role-based) ✅ Export expiry search results to Excel
+✅ Remarks field for transactions
+✅ Reports module to generate Excel transaction reports with filters ✅ Role-based data visibility:
-  - Head: All health centers
+    - Head of Pharmacy: All health centers
-  - Senior: Region only
+    - Senior Pharmacy: Region only
     - Others: Own health center only
+        ✅ Loading modal while importing large Excel files

 ---

-## Tech Stack
+## ⚙️ Tech Stack

 - **Backend:** Node.js, Express
 - **Database:** MongoDB with Mongoose